UniversalViewer/universalviewer/manual/ARCHITECTURE.md

   - Each key begins with a `$` to serve as a marker for replacement and config contains matching markers.
   - After config is loaded, `BaseExtension.ts#translateLocale()` handles replacement.
   - Values are then generally available in `this.content`.
+  - When a user changes locale, the selected locale is moved to the beginning of the locales array and the extension is reloaded, which causes the new locale to be the one used.
 - **Note:** Substitution of language strings into config takes place before the 'configure' event fires, so user-supplied config cannot make use of `$markers` and must provide literal values.

 ## 2. Source Code Structure & Execution Flow